jfmartinz/ResourceHub/Web Development/readme.md

       <tr>
         <td><a href="https://www.clustox.com/blog/famous-ruby-on-rails-apps">Popular Ruby on Rails Apps</a></td>
         <td>
-          Here are the 10 most famous Ruby On Rails Apps And Sites
+          This blog helps you to refer here are the 10 most famous Ruby On Rails Apps And Sites
         </td>
       </tr>
 </table>